|Faction||Planet Type||Ability||Planetary Institute||Starting Research||Basic Income|

-Each player submits the maximum amount he is willing to bid for each faction that has been drafted.
+Each player submits the maximum amount they are willing to bid for each faction that has been drafted.
 Once all bids are submitted, a round-robin auction is automatically conducted in turn order until each player has the top bid on one faction.
 During the round-robin portion, each player automatically bids on the faction with the greatest difference between the faction's current bid and that player's maximum possible bid.

-A typical auction might look like this behind the scenes.
+A typical automatic auction might look like this behind the scenes.

-1) The first player bids zero VP on the faction that has his highest maximum bid (i.e. the faction he wanted most)
+1) The first player bids zero VP on the faction that has their highest maximum bid (i.e. the faction they wanted most)

-2) If the second player submitted the same top bid for two different factions, he'll automatically bid zero on the faction no one has picked yet.
-If he had placed a higher bid on the same faction as player 1, he would have increased that bid to one VP instead.
+2) If the second player submitted the same top bid for two different factions, they'll automatically bid zero on the faction no one has picked yet.
+If they had placed a higher bid on the same faction as player 1, they would have increased that bid to one VP instead.

-3) The third player looks at the current bids and compares those to his maximum bid.
-He'll automatically bid one higher on the faction with the greatest difference between his maximum bid and the current bid of that faction.
+3) The third player looks at the current bids and compares those to their maximum bid.
+They'll automatically bid one higher on the faction with the greatest difference between their maximum bid and the current bid of that faction.